Organise Documents in Your Project

 Good metadata makes documents easier to find and helps others understand their purpose.

-In the document detail panel, click Add Tags.
-Create or select tags like: Document type (Structural, Architectural, MEP), Phase (Design, Tender, Construction), Work package name, Priority level, or any custom tag.
+In the document detail panel, click Edit Documents.
+Create or select keywords like: Document type (Structural, Architectural, MEP), Phase (Design, Tender, Construction), Work package name, Priority level, or any custom tag.
 Tags help with filtering and searching.

-Tags are flexible - you can use many tags per document for different filtering needs.
+Keywords are flexible - you can use many keywords per document for different filtering needs.

 Step 6: Link documents to tasks